ANDREWAHN-UK/MILESTONE-FOUR/README.md

 In a bricks and mortar establishment, it would work very well.

-The database schema can be found [here](https://i.imgur.com/JzDm9Pi.png).
+The database schema can be found [here](https://i.imgur.com/JzDm9Pi.png) and [here](https://github.com/ANDREWAHN-UK/Milestone-Four/blob/main/Documents/db_schema.png)

 - - - -